irpatel0/TARecruitmentApplication/documents/DesignDocument_draft.md

 ### 2.2.1 Overview

-Describe the high-level architecture of your software:  i.e., the major subsystems and how they fit together.
-Provide a UML component diagram that illustrates the architecture of your software.
-Briefly mention the role of each subsystem in your architectural design.
-Please refer to the "System Level Design" lectures in Week 4.

 #### Subsystem Overview
 The subsystems involved in this web application are:
 1. Main - handles homepage/index page for both the user roles: Student and Instructor